 There is an undisplaced, incomplete spiral fracture to the distal third of the left tibia.

 5. What specific questions might you ask if you are concerned about NAI?
 Is your concern justified?

-Detailed history from the mother of what happened
+Obtain a detailed history from the mother of what happened.

 Concerns are probably not justified in this case as this is a Toddler’s fracture which can be a spiral fracture of the distal portion of the tibia and often results from minor trauma in ambulatory toddlers.